Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/gi_07_manage_registry/guide.en-gb.md

 > ovhai registry add <registry-url>
 > ```
 >
 > Once your registry is added, you should see it in your registries list.
-You can then use any images pushed on this registry for your AI Training jobs and AI Deploy apps.
+You can then use any image pushed on this registry for your AI Training jobs and AI Deploy apps.

 #### Push an image to your registry

 > [!warning]
 >
->Be careful for the following, we will use the displayed URL.
+> Be careful with the following, as we will use the displayed URL.
 This version does not contain the `https://` part, which is present in the URL given by the Public Cloud.
 >

 Log in to your private registry, using a user with write rights to your registry project, with the following command: